-The alternatives are generally equally proximate to sensitive land uses.
+Alignment alternatives A, B, C1, and C2 are generally equally proximate to sensitive land uses.
+Alignment D is within Fredrick Miller Regional Park.
 Sensitive land uses could experience temporary increases in emissions from construction activities and may experience operational emission changes as well, depending on the results of the traffic operations analysis.
 Construction activities closer to those uses would result in greater effects though due to the overall proximity of the alignments to each other the differences in effects would be small.
 Changes in air emissions from operation of the new bridge would be generally independent of bridge alignment.
 Therefore, there is no substantial difference between the alignments as they relate to air quality.